RacingTadpole/cmsplugin-rt/README.txt

 Some default to the Twitter Bootstrap look, but can be adjusted using the setting RT_FRONT_END_FRAMEWORK Currently "BOOTSTRAP" and "JQUERY-MOBILE" are recognised.

-button                     a Twitter Bootstrap button, with html special characters allowed text_minimal_markup        plain text with an h2 heading, with links and email addresses activated and html special codes allowed, e.g. &copy;
+button                     a Twitter Bootstrap or JQueryMobile button, with html special characters allowed text_minimal_markup        plain text with an h2 heading, with links and email addresses activated and html special codes allowed, e.g. &copy;
 resizeable_picture         a subclass of cms.plugin.picture which allows absolute or % width and height (sorry about the spelling mistake here!) navbar                     a Twitter Bootstrap navbar, with self-calculating links to the home page's children, and quick links for admins